GopalGhate/parkingSystem/README.md

 # parkingSystem
 Parking system

-Create a parking lot for cars
+Create a parking lot for cars.